 Thinking of visiting Jordan but not sure about Amman?
-Here’s what to do and see in Amman in 48 hours.
+Here’s what to do in Amman in 48 hours.

 Many tourists choose to skip Amman, heading straight for the sites in the South instead but they really shouldn’t!
 The bustling capital of Jordan is captivating, packed with history and culture and well worth taking some time to visit.
 In Amman, you’ll find traditional souks, restaurants and Mosques jutting up against modern, a thriving art scene, cultural centres, LGBTQ+ bars and packed coffee houses.
 In Middle Eastern context, Amman is a liberal city, Rainbow Street in particular.
 It feels safe and welcoming, chaotic too, but inviting even more so because of the chaos.